 Administration of major misdemeanours are recorded on the 'Recon' system with the name of the student concerned, the reason for the consequence including relevant date, and the name of the person administering the consequence.
 The system also monitors low and medium issues.
-At times, this may also cross onto CPOMs.
+At times, this may also cross onto CPOMs to recognise that are connections at times between behaviour, safeguarding and wellbeing.
 The system is refreshed on an annual basis.
 Data is reported to Governors via the Safeguarding Committee three times a year, this is reviewed by the Governing Body and the Safeguarding Commission.

-Review- See Expulsion, Removal and Review Policy
+Review

+See Expulsion, Removal and Review Policy.
 A student or their parents may request a Review by the Governing Body of the Joint Principal (NS)'s decision to Expel or Remove a student from the School.
 The form of application for a Review and the Review procedures will be supplied to parents on request at the time of the original decision.
-See the School's Expulsion, Removal and Review Policybelow.
+See the School's Expulsion, Removal and Review Policy

-There will be no right to a Review of other consequences but a student who feels aggrieved may ask their Personal Tutor to take up their concerns with the member of staff who imposed the consequence.
+There will be no right to a Review of other consequences but a student who feels aggrieved may ask their Personal Tutor to take up theirconcerns with the member of staff who imposed the consequence.